NoloBA/InToGuideApp/README.md

 # InToGuideApp
 # Virtual Experience/Mentor Connect App
 ![wireframe_cover](https://github.com/NoloBA/InToGuideApp/assets/59802813/ae796dcc-c3c8-4eff-a879-cc1b599aa212)
-This mobile-android app was built by a team of 5 Women in C# usinG Xamarin Forms.
+This mobile-android app was built in C# using Xamarin Forms.
 It is a platform for unemployed graduates to connect with Mentors in various industries to be guided/mentored through tasks that constitute Virtual Experience.
 The idea is a solution to the problem of Unemployed graduates struggling to secure jobs due to a lack of required experience and knowledge of relevant industry tools.
 It is a bridge between University and the worlplace.